Softeq/XToolkit.WhiteLabel/documentation/articles/xtoolkit/common.md

 [ObservableRangeCollection](xref:Softeq.XToolkit.Common.Collections.ObservableRangeCollection`1) | Represents a dynamic data collection that provides notifications when items get added, removed, or when the whole list is refreshed.
 [ObservableItemContentRangeCollection](xref:Softeq.XToolkit.Common.Collections.ObservableItemContentRangeCollection`1) | Additionally to notifications inherited from ObservableRangeCollection notifies when any of the items (INotifyPropertyChanged) is updated.
 [ObservableKeyGroupsCollection](xref:Softeq.XToolkit.Common.Collections.IObservableKeyGroupsCollection`2) | Grouping of items by key into ObservableRange.
-[ObservableKeyGroupsCollectionNew](xref:Softeq.XToolkit.Common.Collections.ObservableKeyGroupsCollectionNew`2) | Represents groups of items that provides notifications when groups or it's items get added, removed, or when the whole list is refreshed.
+[ObservableKeyGroupsCollectionNew](xref:Softeq.XToolkit.Common.Collections.ObservableKeyGroupsCollectionNew`2) | Represents groups of items that provides notifications when groups or their items get added, removed, or when the whole list is refreshed.
 [CollectionSorter](xref:Softeq.XToolkit.Common.Collections.CollectionSorter) | Order collection using Comparison.
 [BiDictionary](xref:Softeq.XToolkit.Common.Collections.BiDictionary`2) | Use this dictionary in case you need fast access to the key by value.